 Influences and Heroes

-David’s approach to photography, and his different styles, have been influenced by many photographic heroes, both past and present.
+My approach to photography, and what I shoot, have been influenced by many photographic heroes, both past and present.
+Here are some of the most significant.

-One of his greatest inspirations is the landscape photographer Joe Cornish, one of the country’s foremost practitioners.
-David feels privileged to have taken part in some inspirational workshops with Joe, and feels these special times have helped him develop as a photographer, not just technically, but artistically and philosophically.
+One of my greatest inspirations is the landscape photographer Joe Cornish, one of the Britain’s foremost practitioners.
+I feel privileged to have taken part in some inspirational workshops with Joe, and feel that these special times have helped me develop as a photographer.
+Not just technically, but artistically and philosophically.

-Another of David’s inspirations is landscape and travel photographer David Noton, who has also given generously of his time in the past, in helping hone the skills of other photographers.
+Another of my inspirations is landscape and travel photographer David Noton, who has also given generously of his time in the past.
+David has helped hone my skills, as well as those of other photographers.
 David’s awe-inspiring travel photography captures beautifully the colour and diversity of the countries and peoples he documents.

 Lee Frost is a very successful photographer and writer.
 Lee is works with many different kinds of camera, from iPhone to Toy, traditional film to fully-featured DSLRs, approaching each type with enthusiasm to extract their creative potential.

-In a very different style, the photography of Martin Parr is something David turns to for inspiration and entertainment.
+In a very different style, the photography of Martin Parr is something I turn to for inspiration and entertainment.
 Martin Parr is a documentary photographer and photo journalist, with a satirical and witty approach to his subject-matter, whose use of saturated colours enhances and emphasises the humour in his images.